 One way in which your condition may be worsened as a result of medical negligence is if your doctor fails to diagnose your condition because they ignored clear symptoms of a DVT.
 This could cause your condition to become worse when it would have otherwise been treated.

 Blood clots and DVT can be caused by spending prolonged periods sitting or lying down without much physical activity.
 If you’re at high risk of developing DVT and you aren’t given any preventative treatment like medicine or compression stockings, this could be an example of medical negligence.
-Medical negligence claims can be made against an NHS trust or a private healthcare provider.

 Blood clots or DVT could potentially develop as a result of injuries sustained in accidents; accidents at work, while out in public or on the road.
 If you have suffered from DVT following a road traffic accident that was not your fault, then you could be entitled to make a personal injury claim against the third party who was responsible for the accident.